On Multiple Sources of Income and Working Smarter Not Just Harder

 A friend of mine has about six.
 He works as a part-time bookkeeper, sells vitamins for a direct-selling company, owns an eLoad business, buys and sells computer parts online, works as a Math tutor and occasionally gets an allowance for running important errands for his father’s company.

-I know what you’re thinking, my friend is really hard working and he must be earning a lot.
+I know what you’re thinking, my friend is really hardworking and with all those income sources, then he must be earning a lot!

 And by that I mean, working smarter not just harder.